Zimbabwe court rules chief justice's tenure extension is invalid | Law-Order

 Zimbabwe court rules chief justice's tenure extension is invalid

+Zimbabwe's High Court dealt a blow to President Emmerson Mnangagwa on Saturday, ruling his decision to extend Chief Justice Luke Malaba's tenure by five years was invalid because it breached the constitution.
+The Judicial Service Commission (JSC), which employs all judges, said the decision means that Deputy Chief Justice Elizabeth Gwaunza becomes acting chief justice pending the outcome of an appeal.

-President Emmerson Mnangagwa's extension of Chief Justice Luke Malaba's tenure by another five years was invalid as it breached the constitution, Zimbabwe's High Court ruled on Saturday.
-The ruling is a set back to Mnangagwa whose ruling party also changed the constitution to allow him to appoint senior judges without going through a public vetting process.
+The outcome is a setback to Mnangagwa whose ruling party also changed the constitution to allow him to appoint senior judges without going through a public vetting process.
+The opposition has accused Mnangagwa of seeking to influence the judiciary, charges the president denies.

 "In view of the decision that we have reached, Hon.
 Malaba ceased being a judge and chief justice" on May 15, the judges said in a ruling.
 The court said the constitutional amendment should have gone to a referendum before becoming a valid law.

 It also said that under Zimbabwe's constitution, incumbent judges could not benefit from a term extension.
-"It's a judgement that protects the constitution.
-Constitutional change extending term of office of a public officer cannot benefit the incumbent," said Tendai Biti, an opposition leader and lawyer who argued the case in court.
+"It's a judgement that protects the constitution," said Tendai Biti, an opposition leader and lawyer who argued the case in court.

-The Judicial Service Commission (JSC), which employs the country's judges and was opposed to the court challenge, did not immediately comment.
-Justice Minister Ziyambi Ziyambi did not respond to a request for comment.
+The JSC said it, as well as Justice Minister Ziyambi Ziyambi, would appeal the court's decision.
 Mnangagwa's spokesman George Charamba said in a Twitter post: "Enjoy while it lasts!
-We are fighters, trust us!" suggesting that the government was likely to appeal the ruling.
+We are fighters, trust us!"

-The JSC and Ziyambi could appeal the judgment at the Supreme Court.
-Some legal experts say that could lead to a conflict as the Supreme Court judges were also cited in the court challenge.
+Some legal experts say an appeal could lead to a conflict as the Supreme Court judges were also cited in the court challenge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)